sjmulder/fatpack/README.md

 ## How does it work

-_Fatback_ embeds the executables as resources in a 32-bit Intel loader stub.
+_Fatpack_ embeds the executables as resources in a 32-bit Intel loader stub.
 32-bit Intel binaries are supported on 64-bit Intel through Windows on Windows 64, and on 64-bit ARM through emulation.